iamsharononi/Coffee-Sales/README.md

 ## 6. Post-Analysis & Key Insights
 - Focusing marketing efforts on the East and West regions could maximize returns.
-- Introducing bundle offers for Espresso and Cappuccino may help increase average transaction value.
+- Introduce bundle offers for Espresso and Cappuccino to help increase average transaction value.
-- The South region needs a different strategy, possibly centered around pricing adjustments or product education campaigns.
+- Tailor pricing and promotional strategies in the South region to stimulate demand.

 ## 7. Data Visualizations
 The following visualizations were created using Excel: